A dairy-free, melt-in-the-mouth vegan, Indian-style Zucchini Halwa made with almond milk and infused with the fragrance of cardamom.

 The result is totally worth the time.
 I am a huge fan of both Gajar Halwa and Doodhi Halwa, but this Zucchini Halwa surpassed both.
 Perhaps it’s because the zucchini tends to be more bland than the other two vegetables, which — if you think about it– is perfect for a sweet recipe.
 Also, the zucchini tends to cook up softer, sikier, and it melts in your mouth.

 Raana was kind enough to share her recipe with us, and you can read it in the comments section of this post, but I spun off my own Halwa recipe with almond milk because I didn’t have any pistachios on hand.
 Her version with pistachio milk sounds divine, so try it if you’d rather.

-- 2 large zucchini or yellow squash or one of each (mine were about 9 inches long).
+- 2 large zucchini or yellow squash or one of each.
 Peel and grate coarsely.